 How many sessions will I need?

 Hypnosis nearly always gets results faster than conventional therapy, because the subconscious mind is immediately responsive to neutralizing negative past events, reframing events that seemed to be failures into successes and lessons, and using your own resources to change unwanted behavior to positive action.
-Most issues will take about six to twelve sessions with occasional follow-up sessions as needed.
-Rebecca has found that the longer you have been dealing with anxiety the longer it takes to “clean out” or neutralize the past negative memories.
-Permanent change takes several sessions because the body/mind system has locked itself into a self-defeating pattern for most of your life, takes time to fully readapt itself to new states of being.
-The changes can be subtle after the first session.
-However, in just a few short weeks changes will be obvious—to you as well as to others.
+Your mind wants to you to be safe, healthy, and at peace.
+That is why we get stress responses like fears, sadness, and anger when things are not right–to send up an immediate alert to change things.
+Hypnosis can help these feelings very quickly.
+Most clients feel great results after one Day Retreat with follow-up sessions as needed.
+Permanent change can take place quickly.
+In just a few short weeks changes will be obvious—to you as well as to others.

-Can hypnosis be used while I’m in counseling or therapy?
+Can hypnosis be used while I’m also in counseling or therapy?

 Yes, hypnosis can be used as an adjunct to any therapy you may be using.
 Many people have used hypnosis to work on some emotional or physical response for rapid results while in counseling with another therapist.
-Hypnosis has no negative side effects that would interfere with any other mode of healing.
-Rebecca has happily worked in cooperation with primary care physicians, surgeons, psychiatrists, psychologists, counselors, and therapists to help her clients achieve their goals.
+Hypnosis has no negative side effects that could interfere with any other mode of healing.
+Hypnosis does cause a greater self-awareness and self-worth that is very helpful in achieving personal breakthroughs with their other care providers.
+Rebecca has happily worked in cooperation with primary care physicians, surgeons, psychiatrists, psychologists, counselors, and marriage and family therapists to help her clients achieve their goals.